planetscale/docs/content/news/kubecon-seattle-2018.md

 ---
 title: KubeCon Seattle 2018
 date: '2018-12-17'
-description: 'Updates from PlanetScale''s trip to KubeCon Seattle 2018. '
+description: "Updates from PlanetScale's trip to KubeCon Seattle 2018. "
 author: 'Lucy Burns'
 comments: true
 share: true
 ---

 We headed north to Seattle in search of gray skies and fresh ideas and we were not disappointed!
 It rained all week, and inside the conference we connected with lots of great people and shared our enthusiasm for Vitess and PlanetScale.

 KubeCon Seattle got off to a great start with Vitess 3.0, a major Vitess version update, being announced at [Liz Rice’s keynote](https://twitter.com/thenewstack/status/1072545781733822464).